simonsmdx/PRSsevaluation/README.md

 ## Introduction
 The present repository contains a set of tools to perform and evaluate 2 PRS models derived from GWAS Analysis on target data form <b>23andme & ancestry</b>.
 The `prs_pipe.sh` has the power to analyze large amount fo samples, determine the sex type of each sample and apply a pre-QC step via plink, perform the PRS and validate both models.
-Only for evaluation purpose, without computing the PRS and transform sample formats to vcf, it is enough to run the `Rscript` on `dataframe.txt`.
+Only for evaluation purpose, without computing the PRS and transform sample formats to vcf, it is enough to run `prs_evaluation.R` on `prs_results_dataframe.txt`.

-**Note:** The distribution plot and ROC Curve hae only demonstrative role, they are not made based on the current data or evaluation.
+**Note:** The distribution plot and ROC Curve have only demonstrative role, they are not made based on the current data or evaluation.

 ## Performance